ANLY580/lectures/4-ngrams/ngrams.md

 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "notes"}} -->
+From J&M "The word glasses seems much more likely to follow here than, say, the word Kong, so we’d like our unigram model to prefer glasses.
+But in fact it’s Kong that is more common, since Hong Kong is a very frequent word."

 For backoff - if we don't find sufficient evidence for trigrams, let's shift the probability mass to use bigrams, and even unigrams.

 According to the Chen &amp; Goodman paper, Katz performs better on large training sets and with n-grams with large counts.